Points/interview-test-server/README.md

 * Create a simple, yet visually appealing and responsive design.
 * Target the latest stable version of Google Chrome.
+* Format the code according to the latest eslint specs

 **If using Python**

 * Implement a simple yet intuitive command line interface.
+* Format the code following PEP8 guidelines